zkkython/Awesome-ML-SYS-Tutorial/sglang/code-walk-through/readme.md

 8. The FastAPI Server packages the response and sends it back to the user.

-## Acknowledge
+## Acknowledge And Notation

 SGLang's architecture design learnt  a lot from previous works, including [Guidance](https://github.com/guidance-ai/guidance), [vLLM](https://github.com/vllm-project/vllm), [LightLLM](https://github.com/ModelTC/lightllm), [FlashInfer](https://github.com/flashinfer-ai/flashinfer), [Outlines](https://github.com/outlines-dev/outlines), and [LMQL](https://github.com/eth-sri/lmql).
+Note that SGLang's Scheduler explicitly sets four statges to handles the overlap scheduling of asynic requests, which is proposed in SGLang for the first time and adopted by other popular LLM serving engines.

 All the discussions are based on release [v0.4.0](https://github.com/sgl-project/sglang/tree/f8b0326934bacb7a7d4eba68fb6eddebaa6ff751).
-We sincerely appreciate [Chenyang Zhao](https://zhaochenyang20.github.io/Chayenne/), [Wenxuan Tan](https://github.com/Edenzzzz),  [Simon Veitner](https://simveit.github.io/) and [Shuai Shi](https://shuaills.github.io/) for their contribution to this document.
+We sincerely appreciate [Chenyang Zhao](https://zhaochenyang20.github.io/Chayenne/), [Wenxuan Tan](https://github.com/Edenzzzz),  [Simon Veitner](https://simveit.github.io/) and [Shuai Shi](https://shuaills.github.io/), [Shizhe Diao](https://shizhediao.github.io/),  [Shending Hu](https://shengdinghu.github.io/), [Xiaoyu Zhang](https://github.com/BBuf), [agiping](https://github.com/agiping) for their contribution to this document.

+**Note that this document is under construction and these parts will be included in the future.**

+1. Radix Cache Management with Attention Backend.
+2. `get_next_batch_to_run`: How to fetch and write KV cache for requests in each batch.
+3. `get_model_worker_batch`.
+4. `write_req_to_token_pool_trition`.
+5. CUDA Graphs for Attention Backend.

 ## Launch Server